LaxmiNarayana31/user-candidate-service-api/README.md

 ### Notes
-Ensure all required dependencies are installed as specified. br If any issues arise during setup, check the environment variable configurations and database connections.
+Ensure all required dependencies are installed as specified.
+If any issues arise during setup, check the environment variable configurations and database connections.